kaespi/CppMemoryLayout/README.md

 ## Basic Class ("PlainClass")

 Let's build a class out of the struct, introduce a constructor and destructor, make `b` a private member, and add public getters for `b` and `c`.
-Since the getter functions as well as the constructors and destructors are part of the text section of the program in memory, the size of the class still remains the same.
-Noteworthy maybe (I hope you already kew though): The members are located in memory according to the order of their declaration.
+Since the getter functions as well as the constructors and destructors are part of the _text section_ of the program in memory, the size of the class still remains the same.
+Noteworthy maybe (I hope you already knew though): The members are located in memory according to the order of their declaration.
 Public/private doesn't matter:

 ```Shell
 PlainClass: (instance size=16bytes)